jkkostrzewski/Self-Organizing-Map/README.md

 ### Importing library to your python script

 Clone the repository or download zip version and copy "Self-Organizing-Map.py" to the folder with your python script.
-To run the code you have to import it first:
+To run the code you have to import the SOM class and pandas library:

 ```
+import pandas as pd
-import * from Self-Organizing-Map
+import Self-Organizing-Map
 ```

 Then import your set of data from .csv file: